ChadFarrow/RSS-music-site-template/README.md

 A Lightning Network-powered Value4Value music platform template for bands and artists with existing RSS feeds.
 Built with Next.js, featuring instant Bitcoin payments, Nostr integration, and Podcasting 2.0 support.

 > **Note**: This is a template repository.
-Clone it and customize it for your band or music project.
+Click the green "Use this template" button above to create your own copy, or clone it to customize for your band or music project.

 ## Quick Start